FCollaPi/p2-datasci4health/README.md

 The tree results were not feasible and made us realize we used the dead status as one of the analyzed variables instead of targeting it.

-We also decided to drop the `Tree Model` moving forward.
+We also decided to drop the `Neural Network` moving forward due to the time required to obtain results.

+The following ROC Curve (we are aware that this is not an actual curve) is not good.
+At all.

 ![](https://i.imgur.com/t2vOswY.png)